-Extra credit is optional, therefore no extra credits will be accepted after the deadline for any reason.
+Extra credit is optional and therefore is not subject to the late work policy (i.e. the deadline listed below is a deadline, not a due date, and no extra credits will be accepted after the deadline).
 Extra credit is added directly to your final grade in the class and is your opportunity to improve your final grade in the class by up to a half letter grade.
 You may earn a maximum of 50 points of extra credit by doing approved extra credit activities, which can be found on the Blackboard page.
-Some extra credits will have their own specific deadline, while others will be accepted until 12 Noon on Saturday, January 2.
-No extra credit will be accepted after 12 Noon on Saturday, January 2.
+Some extra credits will have a specific due date, while others will be accepted until Noon on Friday November 20.
+No extra credit will be accepted after Noon on Friday November 20.